Administrative Staff

 Wednesdays

-Hi parents: I am delighted to work with your children this year.
-I have been teaching since I was 17 and I have loved every minute of it!
-I received a B.S. in Jewish Studies and an M.A. in Jewish Education from Baltimore Hebrew University.
-It gives me great joy to guide your children on their Jewish journeys while they connect with thousands of years of our people's heritage.
-Thank you so much for giving me the opportunity to work with them.
-I’m looking forward to a successful year for each and every child.
+Helen looks forward to working with the 4th grade again this year.
+She has been teaching since she was 17, and has loved every minute of it!
+Helen received a B.S. in Jewish Studies and an M.A. in Jewish Education from Baltimore Hebrew University.
+It gives her great joy to guide children on their Jewish journeys while they connect with thousands of years of Jewish heritage.
+Helen is looking forward to a successful year for each and every child.

 Solomon (Solly) Bernstein, 4th grade